fluxcd/website/content/en/docs/_index.md

 ---
 title: "Flux Documentation"
 linkTitle: "Docs"
-weight: 0
 menu:
   main:
     weight: 10
-description: >
-  Flux v2 Documentation.
-layout: docsportal_home
-cards:
-- name: concepts
-  title: "Understand the basics"
-  description: "Learn about Flux and its fundamental concepts."
-  button: "Learn Concepts"
-  button_path: "/docs/concepts"
-- name: get started
-  title: "Try Flux"
-  description: "Follow our guide to getting started with Flux."
-  button: "View Guide"
-  button_path: "/docs/get-started"
-- name: tasks
-  title: "Learn how to use Flux"
-  description: "Look up common tasks and how to perform them using a short sequence of steps."
-  button: "View Tasks"
-  button_path: "/docs/guides"
-- name: migration
-  title: "Understand Migration Paths"
-  description: "Something migration"
-  button: "View Migration"
-  button_path: "/docs/migration"
-- name: contribute
-  title: Contribute to Flux
-  description: Anyone can contribute, whether you're new to the project or you've been around a long time.
-  button: Contribute to the docs
-  button_path: /docs/contribute
-- name: about
-  title: About the documentation
-  description: This website contains documentation for the current version of Flux.
 ---

 Flux is a tool for keeping Kubernetes clusters in sync with sources of